EggRP/fxcommands/README.md

 # FXCommands

-Stream Deck plugin for sending commands to the FiveM client console
+Stream Deck plugin for sending commands to the FiveM & RedM client console

 This plugin works with a phisicial Stream Deck as well as the Stream Deck iOS and Android applications, if you don't own the hardware you can use your phone or tablet as a Stream Deck.